-Tessica Brown Became viral when she applied strong commercial Glue or super adhesive on her hair, thinking of regular Hairspray for hairstyling product.
+Tessica Brown Became viral when she applied strong commercial Glue or super adhesive on her hair, thinking of regular Hairspray for hairstyling products.
 Tessica became viral when she messed with this glue on her head and stuck all hairs together.

-Even if Brown intended to put Gorilla Glue on his hair, he clearly had a hard time afterward, had to go to the hospital and try various removal methods.
+Even if Brown intended to put Gorilla Glue on his hair, he clearly had a hard time afterward, and had to go to the hospital and try various removal methods.
 Brown finally relented and cut off his long ponytail.
 A Beverly Hills surgeon offered his services, free of charge, to help her get rid of Gorilla Glue, and she took it.
 After a four-hour surgery, Brown’s head is thankful without glue.

 What is Gorilla Glue made for?

 Basically, Gorilla Spray Adhesive is a commercial super bond adhesive.
 It is used for multipurpose uses to bond a wide variety of surfaces, from fabric to paper, from broken woods to fractured plastic, from split cardboard to metal tip, and much more.
 It’s robust in nature and quickly bonds the two surfaces to each other.